abferris/data-structures-and-algorithms/graphs/graphbase/README.md

   * this list of nodes should be accessable by their value `graph.nodes[value]`
   * those nodes should have a value property and an array of their connections`graph.nodes[value].val/connections`
   * those node connections should list the connections and their weight `graph.nodes[value].connections[connection]= weight`
+* The graph.js is the matrix version
+* the adjList.js is the file that we want

 ## Challenge